Damon Thibodeaux (1974-2021)

 Upon his release, Damon moved to Minneapolis to start a new life, but he initially found it hard to adjust to society.
 “Right now, I’m adjusting to not being behind bars, and not being told where to go, what time to go.
 Getting used to not having chains on.
 That’s a novelty for me.”

-He since earned his high school equivalency diploma and became a long-haul trucker.
-Damon also speaks about his case and wrongful convictions, sharing his story with religious groups, business leaders, lawyers, judges and even the U.S. Senate Judiciary Committee.
+He earned his high school equivalency diploma and became a long-haul trucker.
+As an active member of Witness to Innocence, Damon spoke about his case and wrongful convictions, sharing his story with religious groups, business leaders, lawyers, judges and even the U.S. Senate Judiciary Committee.

 "The book is based on interviews with 10 Americans who have all been affected by wrongful convictions and the death penalty."